oberonamsterdam/jsonapi-mock/README.md

 | -w or --watch | watches a .json file to use as a db      | db.json |
 | -p or --port | what port the server should use      | 3004 |

-# Motivation and why
+# Motivation
 I searched for days to find a good and dead simple jsonapi mock server, all of them required me to do all kinds of crazy stuff and learn their complicated API.
-I saw [json-server](https://github.com/typicode/json-server) and really liked the concept of just defining your routes and some sample data and you're good to go. <br />
+I saw [json-server](https://github.com/typicode/json-server) and really liked the concept of just defining your routes and some sample data and you're good to go.

-Why this over json-server?
+# Why?
 Simple.
-The concept of this project is; Keep it simple *like* [json-server](https://github.com/typicode/json-server, but with jsonapi support
+The concept of this project is; Keep it simple *like* [json-server](https://github.com/typicode/json-server), but with jsonapi support and more neat features on top of [json-server](https://github.com/typicode/json-server).

 # Contributing
 If you find something that you think should be in the project or want to have a go at contributing, open an issue or make a PR!